 According to Merriam-Webster’s Collegiate Encyclopedia, electrical engineering is a branch of engineering that deals with the practical application of electricity in all its forms, including those of electronics (Stevens, 2000).
 Put differently, electrical engineering is a field concerned with the study and application of electricity, electronics, and electromagnetism (Kosky, Balmer, Keat, & Wise, 2009).

 As an occupation, electrical engineering deals with the design, building, improvement, and maintenance of electrical machinery, control systems, and equipment.
 Electrical engineering, once a sub-branch of physics, became a distinct discipline in 1900 (Edmondson, 2012).
 Today, the field is split into two distinct sub-fields, namely, electrical engineering and electronics engineering.

 Electrical engineering, as a subfield, deals with power systems, electric lights, and electric apparatus.
 Electronics engineering, on the other hand, is concerned with automatic control systems, radio communication, smaller electronic circuits, radar, store program electronics, computers, and other modern technologies (Stevens, 2000).

-From the looks of it, electrical engineering is a multifaceted discipline applicable to a wide range of industries.
+Just as there are different engineering degrees, there are also various subfields of electrical engineering.
+It is a multifaceted discipline applicable to a wide range of industries.
 To make its practicalities a reality, electrical engineers often concentrate on one or a number of the following subdisciplines: